bioinf-mcb/mgg_prophages/README.md

 # __MGG prophages__

 <div align="justify">
 Automatic & scalable prophage detection meta-tool.
-Exploits two tools for prophage detection (VirSorter & Phispy) and performs decontamination of bacterial DNA (CheckV).
+Exploits two tools for prophage detection (VirSorter & Phispy) and removes any bacterial contamination (CheckV).
 Primary prophages are collapsed (union) and analyzed by CheckV.
 Based on assigned completeness and confidence prophages can be filtered, accordingly to subsequent analyses.
 </div>

 ## __Steps__ (Linux)